anttijuu/O3-chat-client/README.md

 1. Exit the client app using the command `/exit`.

 Test your server functionality with the client.
 In case you doubt the results, you can also use curl for testing, following the course instructions.
+Curl also helps you in more detailed analysis, using the `--trace-ascii` option you can use to see details of the comms between the client and the server.

-If the server works with the client, your server should fulfill the requirements of the course.
+If the server works with the client, your server should fulfill the requirements of the course, depending on the other requirements listed in the course project requrements and Server API requirements.

+---

 Note that the current version does not yet implement the `/test` command.
 That feature is still under construction.
 When it is implemented, you can use that to test the server with valid/invalid requests to see if your server is robust enough.

-## Information
+## More information

 (c) Antti Juustila 2020-2021, All rights reserved.